 Dr. Gordon Hall Rutherford, was born on the 1st of September, 1900 in Blenheim, Ontario.
 His father James Rutherford, was born in Scotland in 1853 and his family emigrated to Canada in 1856.
 James Rutherford was the head of the Rutherford Milling Company.
 Dr. Rutherford’s mother was the former Laura Minerva “Minnie” Burk.
 (Her mothers maiden name was Hall, which was passed on to Dr. Rutherford.)
 Dr. Rutherford was the second youngest of 7 children.
 His siblings were; Jessie Irene Rutherford, James Douglas Rutherford, Wilfred Burk Rutherford, Glen Cameron Rutherford, Elizabeth Rutherford and John M. Rutherford.
 His sister Elizabeth was born on the 6th of October, 1896 and died of meningitis on the 20th of November 1906.
 To his family and friends, he had the nickname, “Hiker”.

 While he was in New York he married Dellmarion Thumb on the 23rd of November, 1928.
 Mrs. Rutherford was born near in Harwich Township near Ridgetown, Ontario on the 4th of April, 1901.
-She was the only child of John Thumb and the former Emma Hughes, who were farmers.
+She was the only child of John Henry Thumb and the former Emma Hughes, who were farmers.
 Both of her parents died in 1926 and they are buried at Greenwood Cemetery in Ridgetown.
 Mrs. Rutherford was an artist, attending school in New York when she met her husband.

 Dr. Rutherford was the Medical Officer to the 24th Kent Regiment.
 He enjoyed playing sports and he was the vice-president of the City Softball League.